From Stray Genius

 Information & Rules

-Mock (not accurate) combat of two opponents in ancient style with a referee using modern proxies for medieval gear (such as guards and pads, proxy chain mail, and plastic or wood weapons).
-All gear is provided during sparring (which gear can only be used) and the activity is free.
+If you want to feel what it's like to fight in armor in medieval times, this is the easiest way to do so (since you do not have to provide your own gear, for example).
+Mock (not accurate) combat of two opponents in ancient style with a referee using provided modern proxies for medieval gear (such as guards and pads, aluminum chain mail, and foam, plastic, or wood weapons) is free and fun.
 MAAC is not associated with any organization or enterprise, it is a non-profit volunteer activity for fun.
-MAAC is not intended to be a simulation of medieval tournament or recreating history.
-MAAC is not a martial arts class or activity (instruction is minimal and the rules are simple).
-The activity is organized and instructed by a host who also acts as a referee ("caller").
-Only adults may spar and take part in combat.
-Spectators are welcome but should be aware to stay clear of combat and safe, respect the property, and attend in good faith (in the spirit of fun for everyone).
+The activity is organized and instructed by a host who also acts as a referee.
+Spectators are welcome but should be aware to stay clear of combat and attend in good faith (in the spirit of fun for everyone).
 The principle of MAAC is that it be fun.
-Both combatants have essentially the same gear and therefore an armor and/or weapon advantage will not exist.
-In the interest of fun, MAAC combat gear should match for both combatants.

 The participants for sparring occur in the order the enrollment forms are signed, first come first to fight.
 When the participants have responded to the caller's request to spar, they perform a game of paper, rock, scissors.
 The winner gets first choice of gear and as a result chooses the fighting style of the match (which style both fighters will use - sword and shield, sword and dagger, or two handed weapons).
 If all participants have fought then the order of fighters continues as per the original order, as a matter of who is still present and wishes to fight.